Nike profit tops targets but margins disappoint some

 However, Nike’s direct-to-consumer model helped sales in North America rise 6 percent, its second straight rise, showing signs of recovery after competition from rivals Adidas AG (ADSGn.DE) and Under Armour (UAA.N) eroded sales in three out of the last four quarters.

-“We returned to strong growth in North America even faster than what we had expected,” Nike’s Chief Financial Officer Andrew Campion said on a post-earnings call with analysts.
+“We returned to strong growth in North America even faster than what we had expected,” Nike Chief Financial Officer Andrew Campion said on a post-earnings call with analysts.

 Sales in North America rose 6 percent in the reported quarter.